 In talking to young men and women who are searching for life partners, a common concern that surfaces is, “What if I meet someone more suited for me once I have made a commitment?”
 That way of thinking, of course, ensures never getting married.
 Surely, one of the signs of being mature enough to marry is being able to control one’s thoughts and concentrate on what is, rather than what might have been.
 Perversely, trying to keep all options open usually guarantees ending up with nothing.

-We all do best when we realize that “satisfaction guaranteed or your money back” works fine when choosing a toothpaste and not at all when choosing those things that truly matter.
-As I try to remind myself, cultivating an attitude of counting one’s blessings in ourselves and in our children rather than constantly tallying what went wrong is the way to go.
-It will count for far more than the actual piano lessons in determining whether or not we enjoy music along with all other aspects of our lives.
+We all do best when we realize that, “Satisfaction guaranteed or your money back,” works fine when choosing a toothpaste and not at all when choosing those things that truly matter.
+As I try to remind myself, we should work on cultivating an attitude of counting one’s blessings in ourselves and in our children rather than constantly tallying what went wrong.
+It will count for far more than piano lessons in determining whether or not we enjoy music along with all other aspects of our lives.